Appleton Tower: Criticism

 Early in 2005, a student newspaper launched a campaign to nominate it for the Channel 4 series Demolition – a series about the "worst buildings in Britain".
 The Tower did not make the final twelve.
-Later, in the same year, Historic Scotland considered giving the building listed status, but after opposition it was removed from the list.
+Later in the same year, Historic Scotland considered giving the building listed status, but after opposition it was removed from the list.

-Edinburgh Fringe

-During the Edinburgh Festival Fringe each August, the building is used by the Edinburgh Festival Fringe Society as a hub for performers and press, and goes by the name of Fringe Central.
-The venue is designated as Venue 2 of the Fringe.
+A common joke among students and staff of the University of Edinburgh is that Appleton Tower has some of the best views in Edinburgh, because it is one of the few places in the centre of the city where you cannot see the tower itself.